theshybubble/IMOY/README.md

 # IMOY
 Repository for the website of the game In Memory Of you.
-Work made by Carolina Ribeiro, Inês Correia, José Carlos and Pedro Cardoso
+Students that worked on the project:
+- Carolina Reibeiro
+- Inês Correia
+- José Carlos
+- Pedro Cardoso